nikitavoloboev/data/looking-back/2021/2021-april.md

 Slowly removing bad habits from my life and ensuring I follow through my [top 6 habits I have set](../../focusing/habits.md).

 The wiki grew by a lot this month but what's the point.
-No one is reading it.
+Nearly no one is reading it.
+Makes sense of course as it quite unstructured and current search capabilities are not the greatest.

+It's hard to justify investing so much time in the wiki given [support I get on GitHub](https://github.com/sponsors/nikitavoloboev) and [elsewhere](https://gumroad.com/l/everything-i-know).
 Need to focus better.
+Build real things!

 Also a bit burned out by things to do. 😿

-I think I might just close off this wiki as it has no use for anyone but me it seems judging by [support I get on GitHub](https://github.com/sponsors/nikitavoloboev) and [elsewhere](https://gumroad.com/l/everything-i-know).

 I can't imagine how much harder it is for other people though so I can't complain really.